juicermv/GTA-GPS-Redux/README.md

 # WARNING
 This branch is purely experimental and **has not been tested**.
 Compile at your own accord.
-Made possible by [@jandlapuk].
+Made possible by [@jandlapuk](https://github.com/janglapuk).

 # GTA SA GPS Reudx